 - the third business day has elapsed after the obligor sent the SAR without a prohibition by the FIU or prosecutor's office.
 Saturdays are not considered as working days for the calculation.
 Note: Even if no prohibition has been issued by the FIU or the public prosecutor's office, you still remain fully responsible for the content of the decision to conclude the transaction or to refuse to conclude the transaction!

-Important: You must not inform your contractual partner, the client of the transaction or other third parties that you have submitted a SAR (Section 47 (1) No. 1 AMLA)!
+Important: You may not inform your contractual partner, the client of the transaction or other third parties that you have submitted a SAR (Section 47 (1) No. 1 AMLA)!

 II.
 Release from Liability (Section 48 AMLA)